ParkerK/OctoPrint-DisplayProgress/README.md

 ## Configuration

-You can customize the progress bar characters, and general formatting from the plugin settings page.
+You can customize the progress bar characters and preview the styling from the plugin settings page.

 You can also configure it directly by modifying the `yaml` file
 ``` yaml